 You can schedule commissioning as preventive maintenance tasks in FMX.
 You can also set up automatic reminders for when your task is upcoming, due, or overdue.

 Choose a building automation system with a simple and intuitive user interface

-The primary skill set of your maintenance/facilities team is to fix and maintain physical equipment, not to deal with computer systems.
+The primary skill set of your maintenance management or facilities management team is to fix and maintain physical equipment, not to deal with computer systems.
 That’s why it is so important to have a simple and intuitive user interface.
 If the technical complexity of your BAS is too great, your maintenance team won’t use it.

 Make the system accessible remotely from a variety of platforms (desktop, tablet, and smart phone)

 You’ll likely need to access your system on the go or from home more than you think.

 Untrained users can accidentally override your settings, which can cause increased energy use, damage to buildings and equipment, and potential comfort issues.